Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ![png](images/presenter_genders.png)

 There are 21 male presenters and 10 female presenters.

 ![png](images/caller_genders.png)

 There are 171 male callers and 191 female callers.

 ![png](images/expert_genders.png)

 There are 26 male experts and 11 female experts.

+Presenters, who are hired by the show, and Experts, who are professionals talking about their work, include about twice as many males as females.
+Callers on the other hand are more evenly distributed with slightly more females.
+Thus it seems that men are in more positions of power in the Australian Radio Talkback Corpus.

 ## Speaker Type Analysis